6 winter sports to try with friends

 To find out how to get involved or where to watch this high-speed game, visit Polocrosse Australia.

 This one almost needs no introduction.
 Considered by many to be Australia’s unofficial national sport, Australian Rules football is played by more than twice as many Aussie men as any other football code, and has the highest revenue and spectatorship of any sport in the country.
-There are community teams all over the country for people of all ages, and with the new all-female AFL, more and more women are being inspired to take up the sport.
+There are community teams all over the country for people of all ages, and with the all-female AFL, more and more women are being inspired to take up the sport.

 Learn more from the AFL.